jonkesler/EmployeeDirectory/README.md

 To run the application locally, first clone this repository with the following command.

-        git clone git@github.com:jonkesler/budgetTracker.git for the SSH Repository or
+        git clone git@github.com:jonkesler/EmployeeDirectory.git for the SSH Repository or
-        git clone https://github.com/jonkesler/budgetTracker.git for the HTTPS Repository
+        git clone https://github.com/jonkesler/EmployeeDirectory.git for the HTTPS Repository

 Next, install the application dependencies.

-        With Visual Studio, navigate to the budgetTracker directory created when you cloned the Repository.
+        With Visual Studio, navigate to the EmployeeDirectory directory created when you cloned the Repository.
-        Right click on the server.js file and open a terminal. run npm install
+        Right click on any file and open a terminal. run npm install

 Now, run the application in node.

         npm start

-Finally, open the local application on port 3000 at the URL: `http://localhost:3000`.
+Finally, the application will open in your default browser.
+The URL will be `http://localhost:3000`.

-**Happy budgeting!**

 ## Demo

 A demo of the Online/Offline Budget Tracker application can be found [here](https://jkesleremployeedirectory.herokuapp.com/).